-Next week Judge Ketanji Brown Jackson may be voted in as the first Black woman to serve on the Supreme Court.
-Judge Jackson has a strong professional record and, according to CNN, an unusually high level (53%) of public support.
+In June 2022, Justice Ketanji Brown Jackson was sworn in as the first Black woman to serve on the Supreme Court.
+Justice Jackson has a strong professional record and, according to CNN, she also had an unusually high level (53%) of public support for her confirmation.

 Her success makes me feel optimistic that in some ways, our country is becoming more diverse and inclusive.
 Thank goodness!

-And, the proud look on Judge Jackson’s daughter Leila’s face during the confirmation hearings is a sign that future generations are watching and are inspired by her example, too.
+And, the proud look on Justice Jackson’s daughter Leila’s face during the confirmation hearings is a sign that future generations are watching and are inspired by her example, too.

 Image source: Sarahbeth Maney for the New York Times